 - Financial support and grants from the Oregon Medical Association, Medical Society of Metropolitan Portland, the OHSU School of Medicine Dean's Office & Bacon Grant, American Medical Women's Association Scholarships

 - Presentations at the American Medical Women's Association Annual Conference 2017 (3rd place win in student poster competition), American Medical Association Education Innovation Conference 2017 workshop presentation, Oregon Medical Association Annual Conference 2017 workshop presentation, Association of American Medical Colleges annual western states meeting 2018 workshop presentation and poster

-- Multiple WLDP women becoming leaders in the SOM and beyond including: vice president of student government, co-chair of a clinic to support health and social services for the underserved in Portland, student health advisory committee president addressing mental health needs of medical students, AMWA student chapter president and the majority of the leadership team, Institute for Healthcare Improvement co-president and IHI Change Agent of the Year Award Recipient.
+- Multiple WLDP women becoming leaders in the School of Medicine and beyond, including: vice president of student government, co-chair of a clinic to support health and social services for the under-served in Portland, student health advisory committee president addressing mental health needs of medical students, AMWA student chapter president and the majority of the leadership team, Institute for Healthcare Improvement co-president and IHI Change Agent of the Year Award Recipient.

 Megan Furnari, M.D.

 Instructor of Pediatrics, OHSU School of Medicine

 Assistant Professor of Medicine, OHSU School of Medicine